-Following the first successful, commercial leisure cruise in 1844, the big shipping companies were slow to adopt the cruise product as a regular offering.
+Following the first successful, commercial leisure cruise in 1843, the big shipping companies were slow to adopt the cruise product as a standalone product.
 They were too steeply priced and time-consuming to be of interest to anyone but the wealthy top strata of society and that was not deemed a large enough market segment to explore.
-They were put on occasionally if there was a hole in the regular liner schedule to fill, a special occasion to pursue or an outside instigator bringing a charter concept to a shipping company, but there was no regular ‘cruising schedule’ to speak of with any shipping company.
+It was far easier to just market passage on the regular liner network under the heading of leisure travel and let leisure travellers fill the bunks not already occupied by functional travellers.
+Designated cruises were put on occasionally if there was a hole in the regular liner schedule to fill, a special occasion to pursue or an outside instigator bringing a charter concept to a shipping company, but there was no regular ‘cruising schedule’ to speak of with any shipping company.

 And zero effort was made to try to popularise the concept to a mainstream audience.